leanderlee/sudoku/README.md

 future to create puzzles (with various levels of difficulties).

 ##### DOM/UI Class Relationship
-I decided to use a UI class to control the state of the DOM elements.
+I decided to use a `UI` class to control the state of the DOM elements.
+There is a Main.js controller that kicks off the interface.
+All it does is instantiate the UI and start a new game.

+The `UI` class is the main controller, that assigns the DOM references for the board, timer and dialog box.
+It is responsible for the behaviours of the header, such as starting a new game, start/stopping the timer and coordinating between the puzzle on the board and the menu options.
+The `UI` class owns a `Solver` that is responsible for checking consistency of the puzzle and possibly solving the entire puzzle upon the user's request.

+##### Board/UI Class Relationship
+The `Board` class is responsible for the activities of the actual Sudoku board.
+This includes generating the cells, syncing the puzzle model state with the DOM elements on screen, properly colouring and displaying the puzzle, and the annotations system.

 ### Further Expansion